redpanda_migrator

 sasl

-Specify one or more methods of SASL authentication.
-SASL mechanisms are tried in order.
+Specify one or more methods of SASL authentication, which are tried in order.
 If the broker supports the first mechanism, all connections use that mechanism.
 If the first mechanism fails, the client picks the first supported mechanism.
 Connections fail if the broker does not support any client mechanisms.

 Type: array